rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/_index.md

   - /rancher/v2.x/en/installation/air-gap-installation/
 ---

+This section is about high-availability installations of Rancher in an air gapped environment.
+An air gapped environment could be offline, behind a firewall, or behind a proxy.

 ## Prerequisites

 Rancher supports air gap installs using a private registry.
 You must have your own private registry or other means of distributing Docker images to your machines.
 If you need help with creating a private registry, please refer to the [Docker documentation](https://docs.docker.com/registry/).